 What is referencing?

-Referencing is a standardized method used particularly in academic writing to acknowledge the sources used in an essay or paper.
+Referencing is a standardised method used particularly in academic writing to acknowledge the sources used in an essay or paper.
 "It serves as evidence from secondary sources to your research" (Badenhorst 2007, p.
 21).

 Where do you reference in your paper?